 To meet the industry’s current challenges, the NAO estimates that its workforce will need to grow by 2.6 per cent every year until 2035.
 At present however, social care providers are struggling to recruit and retain staff.

-Kerry Blackhurst, Associate Solicitor in the Elderly, Care & Mental Capacity team at SAS Daniels LLP, specialises in advising older, vulnerable and disabled clients on a range of issues, including the provision and funding of health and social care and has noticed the impact across Cheshire.
+The Elderly, Care & Mental Capacity team at SAS Daniels LLP, specialise in advising older, vulnerable and disabled clients on a range of issues, including the provision and funding of health and social care and has noticed the impact across Cheshire.

 “We’re also seeing a North, South, divide in the NAO report.
 One of the issues with the care sector is low wages and people simply cannot afford to live in cities like London and some of the more expensive southern counties on these incomes.
 Therefore, the South is seeing higher rates of job turnover and vacancy rates and, on comparison, the rates for northern regions appear better.
 The North West was found to have the second lowest job turnover rate in the sector, with only the North East having a lower average, and we also have the third lowest job vacancy rate, however these shouldn’t be taken out of context.”